 First published in October 1972, the Syracuse Journal of International Law and Commerce is a student-run publication at the Syracuse University College of Law with the distinction of being one of the oldest student-edited international law journals in the United States.
 JILC publishes articles, notes, and commentary on a wide range of subjects in the fields of international, transnational, and comparative law on a biannual basis.
-Heading into our 40th anniversary, we continue to enjoy a strong and diverse subscription base across the globe.
+We continue to enjoy a strong and diverse subscription base across the globe.

 For the most recently published volumes and for information about article submission, please see the Syracuse Journal of International Law and Commerce main web page.

 Host States' Due Diligence Obligations in International Investment Law

 Eric De Brabandere